Product

 pipedrive price per user

-Again, the key is that the extra users need to have added value in order to use this SaaS pricing model.
-I’ll get more into this when I talk about alternatives to per user pricing.
+Again, the key is that the extra users need to have added value to use this SaaS pricing model.
+I’ll discuss this further when I discuss alternatives to per-user pricing.

 The takeaway